TheActualTwinkle/SnaP/README.md

 If you and your friends are not connected to the same **LAN** but still want to play together without resorting to services like **Hamachi** or **Radmin VPN** there is some solutions.
 1. [**Unity Game Services:**](https://unity.com/solutions/gaming-services) To use it in SnaP game you should press *Create* button (that would be same as *Host* in LAN connection).
  After that you will start hosting at Unity Realy servers.
 At the **Desk** in the bottom-left corner you will able to see your 6-digits **Join Code** (e.g. *ZXCQWE*) then you can left-click it.
  This will copy code to the clipboard so you can send it to your friends so they should paste it to *Join Code* input filed.
-Then press *Join* button next to **Unity Relay** text label.
+Then press *Join* button next to **Unity Relay** text label.</br>
  ![RelayJoinCode](GitImages/RelayJoinCode.png)
 ![JoinCodeInputField](GitImages/RelayJoinCodeIF.png)
 1. **Hosting with Port Forwarding:** First you have to forward a port (it can be default port *47924* or almost any other port you wish) in **Router/Firewall** settings (may be this [windows instruction](https://www.lifewire.com/how-to-port-forward-4163829) can be helpful).